DBCDK/serviceprovider/doc/api-design.md

 - SocketCluster (WebSockets) - send the request over websocket, and gets a result back, - the event is the endpoint name, the data is the parameters, and the result comes through the callback, when using the socketcluster-client (available for JavaScript, iOS and Android from https://github.com/socketcluster/.).
 Notice: the result received by socketcluster are decycled, so you need to call `require("cycle").retrocycle(result)`.

-# Auth

-Authentication using OAuth 2.

-The authentification server is called Smaug, and lives in another repository: https://github.com/dbcdk/smaug/.

-In the first version it will support logins via "Resource Owner Password Credentials".

-TODO clarify/document details.

 # Priorities of features

 1. Must: